 The many years of plummeting ad revenues, along with COVID-19 challenges, indicate testing times for the print industry, making it ponder whether this will be the new normal.
 Many publishing houses had to suspend their print editions or slash the page count either temporarily or indefinitely.
 The widening gap between revenues and overheads has made companies rethink their strategies to thrive in this dissimilar landscape.

-Integration of IT in publishing
+Integration of IT in publishing is given now

 Spoilt for choices today, readers now expect a seamless experience, engaging content, and personalized journalism with minimal distractions (advertisements).
 Though the industry’s backbone is still and will always be quality information and the brilliant minds behind it, IT integration is imperative for transforming and optimizing operations, and re-creating experiences.